10 Reasons To Visit Bhutan

 Punakha: Punakha is a small village that is 2 hours drive from Thimphu.
 White water river rafting and camping are famous in Punakha.
 Punakha Dzong and Longest suspension bridge are must-visit places in Punakha.

 Find the monthly guide for Best Places to Visit in Bhutan and check what you can do in Bhutan each month

-Visa is a must for all nationalities excluding the nationality from India, Bangladesh, and the Maldives.
-All visa for Bhutan is applied by the local tour operator whom you have booked your tour of Bhutan.You need to fill the visa form, need confirmed flight tickets, and a valid passport copy to get your visa.
+Visa is a must for all nationalities excluding nationalities from India, Bangladesh, and the Maldives.
+All visa for Bhutan is applied by the local tour operator whom you have booked your tour of Bhutan.You need to fill out the visa form, need confirmed flight tickets, and a valid passport copy to get your visa.
 Once you send this document to the Bhutan Tour Agency you just have to wait for a few days.
 A Visa acceptance letter will be emailed to you.
 Your actual visa will be stamped upon arrival at Paro International Airport.
 For more details please check Bhutan Visa.